 The OBR commissions forecasts of income tax receipts from HM Revenue and Customs for each fiscal event.
 The forecasts start by generating an in-year estimate for receipts in the current year, then use different models to forecast growth in receipts from that starting point.
 We provide HMRC with economic forecasts that are then used to generate the tax forecasts.
-These are scrutinised in a challenge process that typically involved three rounds of meetings where HMRC analysts present forecasts to the Budget Responsibility Committee and OBR staff.
+These are scrutinised in a challenge process that typically involves two rounds of meetings where HMRC analysts present forecasts to the Budget Responsibility Committee and OBR staff.
 This process allows the BRC to refine the assumptions and judgements that underpin the forecasts before they are published in our Economic and fiscal outlooks.

 PAYE income tax